github/docs/content/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 {% include tool-switcher %}
 {% webui %}

-1. Copy the SSH public key to your clipboard.
+1. Copy the SSH public key to your clipboard.dfhb

   If your SSH public key file has a different name than the example code, modify the filename to match your current setup.
 When copying your key, don't add any newlines or whitespace.